If you have any questions about this policy, please email firstname.lastname@example.org

 - WPX Hosting — the host for the AMA’s websites

-- Google — will process your anonymised data on the AMA’s behalf as the operator of Google Analytics and Ads, Google Optimise, Google Search Console and other G-suite applications
+- Google — will process your anonymised data on the AMA’s behalf as the operator of Google Analytics and Ads, Google Optimise, Google Search Console and other Google Marketing Platform applications

 - Hopin – provider of the AMA’s online day events platform